-Flipping burgers and delivering pizza are not the only options for teens who want to earn some pocket money.
+Flipping burgers and delivering pizza are not the only options for teens who want to earn some pocket money online.

 10 Best Sites With Freelance Writing Jobs For Teens

 If you love writing and want to make extra money, you can begin your freelance writing career on this popular platform when you’re 16 years old.
 The Freelancer site lets you showcase your writing samples in a portfolio connected to your profile.
 Once you build a profile with enough good samples and an introduction that stands out, you can start applying for work that fits your skills.
 On Freelancer, you can choose between projects and contests.
 Projects follow a more or less regular job application system, while contests have freelancers posting solutions they already made, letting the employer choose the one they like best.

 Fiverr is one of the best options for young teenagers, because they let anyone over 13 years old create a profile on the platform.
 This website is unlike other freelancing platforms because it doesn’t have a board with job opportunities for members to apply to.
 Instead, you can create service packages called gigs to showcase what you can do, how much you charge, and how much bang for their buck the employer gets when they choose you.
 Employers on Fiverr browse posted gigs with a fixed price, looking for the right freelancer for them.
 You can share different types of offers on social networks to help your profile gain some traction and raise your prices once you have a few projects (and positive reviews) under your belt.